 You can!
 I often make this salad for parties, so I’ll get all the vegetables shredded and add the herbs and scallions to a bowl, then cover it and pop it in the fridge until I’m nearly ready to serve.
 I’ll often make the dressing the day before and then store it in the fridge until I’m ready to toss it through and finish it off.
 The dressing will keep well for at least 2 weeks, stored in the fridge.

-You can use sweet chilli sauce or honey, and then just add 2 crushed garlic cloves and a 2cm piece of grated ginger (or 1 tablespoon of ginger paste).
+You can use sweet chilli sauce, honey or hot honey sauce, and then just add 2 crushed garlic cloves and grate in an inch-sized piece of ginger (or 1 tablespoon of ginger paste).